burbia/pocIonic5Fcm/README.md

 # pocIonic5Fcm
-POC Ionic 5 FCM Notifications in foregraund, background and when app is killed/closed
+POC Ionic 5 FCM Notifications in foreground, background and when app is killed/closed